Homemade Apple Turnovers (With Puff Pastry)

 - Vanilla glaze: Trust me – you don’t want to skip out on this touch of sweetness!

-How To Make Homemade Apple Turnovers
+How To Make Apple Turnovers

-To make homemade apple turnovers, first roll out your puff pastry on a lightly floured surface into a 12×12 square then cut into 4 equal squares.
+- Roll out your puff pastry on a lightly floured surface into a 12×12 square then cut into 4 equal squares.

-Take one corner and fold it diagonally to the other corner, forming a triangle.
+- Take one corner and fold it diagonally to the other corner, forming a triangle.
 Press the edges together to seal then place on a cookie sheet lined with parchment paper.
 Repeat with the remaining squares.

-Cut 3 slits into each turnover to allow steam to escape.
-Brush with the beaten egg for an egg wash then sprinkle with cinnamon sugar.
+- Brush with the beaten egg for an egg wash then sprinkle with cinnamon sugar.

-Bake at 400F for 18-20 minutes or until puffed and golden brown.
+- Bake at 400F for 18-20 minutes or until puffed and golden brown.

 Cool completely before drizzling with glaze.